frederic-perez/AmE-dictionary/data/idioms.md

 __at stake__
 __at the buzzer__ _Durant missed a floater at the buzzer._
 __at the end of (one’s) rope__ Having reached a point of utter exhaustion or exasperation; in a state at which one has no more patience, endurance, or energy left. _The baby’s been crying all morning, and I haven’t slept properly in days.
 I’m just at the end of my rope!_
+__at the end of (one’s) tether__ Completely worn out, exasperated, or exhausted; having no more patience, endurance, or energy left. _Joshua has been throwing a tantrum all afternoon, and with all the other things I have to get done, I’m simply at the end of my tether!_
 __at the end of the day__
 __at the ready__ Available for immediate use. _Soldiers with machine guns at the ready._ _Students with notebooks at the ready._
 __at times__ On occasion; sometimes. _There was an incredible amount of stress at times._
+__at top speed__ As fast as something or someone can go. _Once Tom caught the ball, he took off at top speed toward the end zone._
+__at your leisure__
 __attaboy__ :four: (atta boy) An expression of encouragement, support, or approval toward a boy, man, or male animal, used as a standalone interjection before or after a sentence.
 Largely presumed to be a corruption of the expression “that’s the boy.” _You won the spelling bee?
 Attaboy!_
 __auld lang syne__ [At many New Year’s Eve parties, the song “Auld Lang Syne” is played or sung at midnight, as a means of saying farewell to the old year and greeting the new.]
 Old times, especially those that are remembered fondly.
 In Scottish, the phrase means “old long since.” _Come on, you’re only in town for a few days—let’s go to dinner for auld lang syne._
 __aye aye, sir__ _Aye aye, Captain._